djdyer/my-team-manager/README.md

 ## Installation

-Application uses [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input and will run with npm install.
-Must type 'node index' in command-line to initialize.
+Application uses [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input and will run with `npm install`.
+Must type `node index` in command-line to initialize.

 <br />